Software Development Analytics in Practice: A Systematic Literature Review

 \subsubsection{Data Synthesis}

 The synthesis aimed at grouping findings from the studies in order to: identify the answers to the \textbf{RQs} presented earlier in section \ref{subsec:PlanningReview} and were organized in a spreadsheet form.
 This data extraction process was manually conducted by the main author.
 The spreadsheet was loaded and analyzed using the R statistical engine\footnote{\href[pdfnewwindow=true]{https://www.r-project.org}{https://www.r-project.org}, \href[pdfnewwindow=true]{https://rstudio.com}{https://rstudio.com}} and has now been disclosed\footnote{\href[pdfnewwindow=true]{http://dx.doi.org/10.17632/d3wdzgz88s.2}{doi:10.17632/d3wdzgz88s.2}}.
-Obtained results, plots and findings are presented in section \ref{subsec:ConductingReview}.